We have spaces in our Youth Steering Group - Come and join us!

 Join Us

-If you're aged 13 - 24yrs you can work with us and be part of the Wild Garsdale Pike Project by joining our Youth Steering Group
+If you're aged 13 - 25 yrs you can be part of the Wild Garsdale Pike Project by joining our Youth Steering Group

 If you're:

-- Want to learn new skills, meet experts, discuss ideas
+• Want to learn new practical skills, meet experts, discuss ideas

 Then come and join us